SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 -   Counting how many sessions viewed only that one page (bounced sessions).

--   Calculating the bounce rate for each landing page by dividing bounced sessions by total sessions.
+-   **Calculating the bounce rate for each landing page by dividing bounced sessions by total sessions**.

 ![enter image description here](https://github.com/SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/blob/main/screenshot20250706175055.png?raw=true)